British IS fighters emerge after defeat

 Video

-The end of the Islamic State group’s so-called caliphate was announced less than a week ago – and now, the first British fighters who stayed until the very end are resurfacing.
+The first British fighters who stayed until the very end are resurfacing.

-The BBC's Quentin Sommerville spoke to a former police cadet from west London, Hamza Parvez, who spent five years with the extremists.

-He once marched for the Queen, and is now in Kurdish custody in Syria.

 -